Forum Holitorium

-In ancient times it was the fruit and vegetable market, while the area of the adjacent Forum Boarium served as meat market.
-It also included a sacred area with three small temples dedicated to Janus, Spes and Juno Sospita.
+In ancient times, it was the fruit and vegetable market, while the area of the adjacent Forum Boarium served as a meat market.
+At its northern end were the temples of Bellona, goddess of war, and Apollo Medicus.
+It also included a sacred area with three small temples dedicated to Janus, Spes, and Juno Sospita.

 The sacred area

-The construction of the sacred area of the forum dates back to the Republican age, more precisely to the period between the first and the second Punic War.
+The construction of the sacred area of the forum dates back to the Republican age, more precisely to the period between the first and the Second Punic War.
 Subsequently, at the time of Caesar (1st century BC), it underwent renovations which involved the demolition of a fourth temple: it was built by Manius Acilius Glabrio (consul in 191 BC) next to the Temple of Janus and was demolished during the construction of the Theatre of Marcellus (then completed by Augustus).
 The temple was dedicated to the worship of Diana.

 The staircases of the three temples were not aligned, which confirms the absence of uniform town-planning criteria during the Republican age.
-Their construction delimited the area of the market, which previously should have extended up to the Tiber.
+Their construction limited the area of the market, which previously might have extended up to the Tiber.